-Pigmented villonodular synovitis is considered a benign neoplastic tumor of the synovium that can occur around as well as in a joint.
-The tumor may be localized (focal) in smaller joints of the hands and feet or, more commonly, diffuse in larger joints.
+Tenosynovial giant cell tumor (previously called pigmented villonodular synovitis) is considered a benign neoplastic tumor of the synovium that can occur around as well as in a joint.
+The tumor may be nodular (focally localized) in smaller joints of the hands, feet, and knee, or, more commonly, diffuse in larger joints such as the knee and hip.
 When the tumor involves a tendon, it is called a giant cell tumor of tendon sheath.
 The synovium becomes thickened and contains hemosiderin, which gives the tissue its blood-stained appearance and characteristic appearance on MRI.
 This tissue tends to invade adjacent bone, causing cystic destruction and damage to the cartilage.
-Pigmented villonodular synovitis is usually monarticular but may be polyarticular.
+Tenosynovial giant cell tumor is usually monarticular but may be polyarticular.

 The tumors arise from neoplastic synovial cells that overexpress a growth factor CSF-1 (colony stimulating factor-1).
 The tumors are typically composed of a small number of these cells and a high percentage of myeloid precursors (monocytes and macrophages) that have CSF-1 receptors (CSF-1R).
 The CSF-1 stimulates the growth of these myeloid precursor cells.

 Pexidartinib, an oral drug, is used to treat symptomatic tenosynovial giant cell tumor causing severe morbidity or functional limitations that is not amenable to improvement by surgery.
-By binding to the CSF-1R expressed on monocytes, macrophages, and osteoclasts, the drug may prevent tumor proliferation.
+By binding to the CSF-1R expressed on monocytes, macrophages, and osteoclasts, the drug helps to prevent tumor proliferation.
 Adverse effects include hepatitis and liver failure.
-The role of pexidartinib is evolving.
+The role of pexidartinib is evolving ( 1 Reference Tumors rarely affect joints, unless by direct extension of an adjacent bone or soft tissue tumor.
+However, 2 conditions—synovial chondromatosis and tenosynovial giant cell tumor (pigmented villonodular... read more ).
 The US prescribing information includes a boxed warning about the risk of serious and potentially fatal liver injury.
-Pexidartinib is available in the US only through the manufacturer's Risk Evaluation and Mitigation Strategy Program.
+Pexidartinib is available in the US only in cancer centers through the manufacturer's Risk Evaluation and Mitigation Strategy Program.